Bears in Trees: and everybody else smiled back (2021)

-Bears in Trees announced their first full-length studio album under Counter Intuitive Records, and everybody else smiled back, on 16 September 2021.
+Bears in Trees announced their first studio album under Counter Intuitive Records, and everybody else smiled back, on 16 September 2021.
 The album was released on 19 November.
 The lead single, "Great Heights", was also released on 16 September.
 The next single, "I'm Doing Push Ups", was released on 8 October.
 The album's third and final single, "Little Cellist", was released on 5 November.
 Accompanying videos, also directed by Jaitly, were uploaded on 18 September and 9 October, respectively.
 The "Little Cellist" video was released on 6 November; unlike the band's previous videos, it was directed by Jamie Benyon.
 It is also their first video not to show the band.
-The video for "Heaven Sent Is A Coffee Cup", directed and produced by Stefan Gutierrez Yildirim, was released on 9 December.
-"Mossy Cobblestone" also includes a reference to Catch-22, with the lyric "I'll live forever or die in the attempt."

 Every Moonbeam, Every Feverdream (2022)

 Every Moonbeam, Every Feverdream is an EP that was released on 11 November 2022.
 The first single, "Kind Love", was released on 7 October 2022, accompanied by a video later that day.
 The second single, "Doing This Again!", was released on 28 October 2022, also with a video uploaded to YouTube that day.
 The description of the video mentions that the band opted to record and edit it themselves on a compact camera reminiscent of their earlier music videos, as opposed to the more professional music videos they've had since the release of Fresh Concrete.
+The song "Simply Won't Believe It" features a reference to the 2019 video game Outer Wilds.
+The band frequently makes references to media their members enjoy.
 The EP was inspired by the film Tick, Tick...
 Boom!.
 The band described the EP as being about "walks under street lamps and goodbyes and nights spent quiet after days that won't end, moonlight, and those days where you wish you didn't have a body."